Starting price: $999

 Samsung Galaxy S22 Plus review: Software

 You can also manage permissions at your leisure, including revoking those you no longer want used by certain apps.
 It’s as simple as heading into the Settings menu, then checking out the Privacy section.
-Android 12 also shows indicators when an app is actively using your camera and/or microphone, much like iOS does.

 Samsung Galaxy S22 Plus review: Verdict